Aticks Ypachay: Diaguita-Kakán identity through ancestral pottery in the Limarí Valley, Chile

 Rosa is a traditional potter from Combarbalá, Limarí province, with over 30 years of experience.
 She began her training practising with her mother and grandmother.
 Over the years, Rosa has learned crucial aspects of the pottery preparation and production process, including the long preparation of natural clay, as well as how to make pigments from raw materials from nature, and the creation of suitable fires for firing the pottery.
 Rosa has attended many national craft events in Chile, including workshops, exhibitions, as well as Diaguita gatherings in her capacity as a traditional potter.
 Through ‘Aticks Ipachay‘, she has been able to connect with the Diaguita-Kakán collections for the first time and give a pottery workshop in Cambridge, UK.
 Rosa is an expert in the ancient tradition of Diaguita-Kakán pottery, and her trip to the UK provided her with valuable learnings in her mastery of clay.

-Vicente Alfaro Norton Vicente Alfaro Norton:
+Vicente Alfaro Norton Vicente Alfaro Norton

 Vicente was born in Antofagasta (Kakán – “pueblo del alto cobre”) in the North of Chile to a Diaguita father from the Limari Valley and a British mother.
 Both sides of his family have fueled his convictions not only as an investigator but also as a person.
 On his father’s side are generations of healers, chinos, agriculturalists, and miners from the community of Alcones in the lower Limarí.
 On his mother’s side, he is a fifth-generation archaeologist.
 Since 2022 he has conducted research in the Limarí; now holding charge of emissary for the Limarí in documentation and repatriation processes of Diaguita-Kakán heritage in Europe and North America for communities in the territory.